How to Use COUNTA Function with Criteria in Excel (4 Methods)

 counta with criteria of without 0 and null value formula in excel

-that showed us that we have 2 data in the data table that are without any zero and null value returning formula.
+We have 2 cells in the data table that are without a zero and null value returning formula.

 Formula Breakdown: